morteng/SF4/VALIDATION.md

 - Use form-generated CSRF tokens in tests

 ## Form Validation
+- Validate CSRF tokens in all forms
+- Add error handling to debug validation failures
+- Ensure all required fields are properly set
-- Required fields: Validate presence
+- Validate presence of required fields
-- Length: Enforce max lengths
+- Enforce max lengths
-- Format: Validate URLs, dates
+- Validate URLs and dates
-- Uniqueness: Check for duplicates
+- Check for duplicates
-- CSRF: Validate token in all forms
 - Use form-generated CSRF tokens

 ## Form Testing